Projection Inference for set-identified SVARs: Basic Model, Main Assumptions, and Frequentist Results

 The desired result follows directly from Assumption \ref{ass:A1}.
 This shows that the projection region for $\lambda^H$ is uniformly consistent in level. \end{proof}

-{\scshape Remark 1:} The idea of `projecting' a confidence set for a parameter $\mu$ to conduct inference about a lower dimensional parameter $\lambda$ has been used extensively in econometrics; see \cite{scheffe1953method}, \cite{dufour1990exact}, and \cite{Dufour:2005, Dufuour:2007} for some examples.
-In addition to its conceptual simplicity, one advantage of the projection approach is that its validity does not require special conditions on the identifying restrictions that can be imposed by practitioners.\footnote{For instance, we do not need to assume that $\underline{v}_{k,i,j}(\cdot)$ and $\overline{v}_{k,i,j}(\cdot)$ are continuous or differentiable functions of the reduced-form parameters.}\\
+The idea of `projecting' a confidence set for a parameter $\mu$ to conduct inference about a lower dimensional parameter $\lambda$ has been used extensively in econometrics; see \cite{scheffe1953method}, \cite{dufour1990exact}, and \cite{Dufour:2005, Dufuour:2007} for some examples.
+In addition to its conceptual simplicity, one advantage of the projection approach is that its validity does not require special conditions on the identifying restrictions that can be imposed by practitioners.
+For instance, we do not need to assume that $\underline{v}_{k,i,j}(\cdot)$ and $\overline{v}_{k,i,j}(\cdot)$ are continuous or differentiable functions of the reduced-form parameters.

-{\scshape Remark 2:} The problem of conducting inference on the whole impulse-response function (and not only on one specific coefficient) has been a topic of recent interest, both from the Bayesian and frequentist perspective.
+The problem of conducting inference on the whole impulse-response function (and not only on one specific coefficient) has been a topic of recent interest, both from the Bayesian and frequentist perspective, as exemplified below.
 For Bayesian set-identified SVARs with only sign restrictions, \cite{Kilian_Inoue:2013} report the vector of structural impulse-response coefficients with highest posterior density (based on a prior on reduced-form parameters and a uniform prior on rotation matrices).
 They propose a Bayesian credible set (represented by \emph{shotgun} plots) that characterizes the joint uncertainty about a given collection of structural impulse-response coefficients.

 For frequentist point-identified SVARs, \cite{Inoue:2014} propose a bootstrap procedure that allows the construction of asymptotically valid confidence regions for any subset of structural impulse responses.
-To the best of our knowledge, our projection approach is the first frequentist procedure for set-identified SVARs that provide confidence regions for any collection of structural coefficients (response of different variables, to different shocks, over different horizons).
+To the best of our knowledge, our projection approach is the first frequentist procedure for set-identified SVARs that provides confidence regions for any collection of structural coefficients (response of different variables, to different shocks, over different horizons).

 It is important to note that \cite{uhlig:2005}'s approach to conduct inference on set-identified SVARs does not provide credible sets for vectors of the structural parameters.
-The same is true for the Bayesian approaches described in the recent work of \cite{arias2014inference} and \cite{Baumeister_Hamilton:2014}, as well as the approaches of \cite{Moon-Granziera-Schorfheide:2013} and \cite{giacomini_kitagawa:2014}. \\
+The same is true for the Bayesian approaches described in the recent work of \cite{Arias:2015} and \cite{Baumeister_Hamilton:2014}, as well as the approaches of \cite{Moon-Granziera-Schorfheide:2013} and \cite{giacomini_kitagawa:2014}.